-Now that you have settled into Mason, you have had a chance to sample the wide variety of foods offered by our Dining Services.
-You may have also ventured out to eat at some of the restaurants around Fairfax and D.C.
+Now that you are at Mason, you have probably had a chance to sample the wide variety of foods offered by our Dining Services.
+You may have also have sampled food from some of the restaurants around Fairfax and D.C.
 We would like to share some tips for helping you eat well as you enjoy the food and dining options that are available.

 Tips For Eating Well

-- Watch your portion size.
+- Consider portion size.
 A serving of meat, fish or poultry is 2-3 ounces (about the size of a deck of cards).
 A serving of cheese is 1½ ounces.
-A serving of pasta is only ½ a cup!
-Restaurant portions are frequently larger than standard portion sizes; share with a friend or save half for later.
+A serving of pasta is ½ a cup.
+Restaurant portions are often larger than standard portion sizes; share with a friend or save half for later.